Eastern dwarf tree frog: Ecology and behaviour

-Breeding occurs at small ponds or dams, which have ample reeds or other emergent vegetation.
-This species will often breed in temporary water.
-Its call is a short, high pitched, wr-e-e-ek ip-ip, repeated three or four times.
+Breeding occurs at small ponds or dams, which have ample reeds or other emergent vegetation, in both permanent and temporary water sources.
+The males' call is a short, high pitched "wr-e-e-ek ip-ip" repeated three or four times.
 They emit their calls from a single submandibular vocal sac.
-The males call during the spring and summer seasons, often before and after heavy rain.
+The males call during the spring and summer seasons, often increasing the frequency of calls before and after heavy rain.